mcello23/cypress-amazon/README.md

 cy.get('h1').contains('Cesta')
 > And this is the most important, being the assertion in which validates the behaviour so far.
 I make Cypress check the `h1` element, which conatins `Cart` written and then the test passes.

+## Third test case - Searches for a sepecific Nespresso SNE900 product and adds it to the cart:

+cy.get('#twotabsearchtextbox').type('NESPRESSO SNE900')
+> Here, it finds the search bar and clicks on it and writes 'NESPRESSO SNE900'

+cy.get('#nav-search-submit-button').click()
+> It looks for the search icon and clicks on it

+cy.get('[data-asin="B08LDSF6XP"] > .sg-col-inner > .s-widget-container > .s-card-container > :nth-child(1) > .puis-padding-left-small > .s-title-instructions-style > .a-size-mini > .a-link-normal > .a-size-base-plus').click()
+> Since there's 23 results, I tell cypress to click on the model of the coffee machine by the ID that I've passed on

+cy.get('#add-to-cart-button').click()
+> It looks for the 'Add to cart' button and clicks on it

+cy.get('#attachSiNoCoverage').click()
+> It looks for the 'No, thank you' in the Extra Warranty slider and clicks on it

+cy.get('#sw-gtc > .a-button-inner > .a-button-text').click()
+> It looks for the 'View this in cart' button and clicks on it

+cy.get('.a-color-base > .a-truncate > .a-truncate-cut').contains('NESPRESSO SNE900')
+> Here the assertion is slightly different than in the last test case, it looks 'NESPRESSO SNE900' is in the child element inside the cart.
+It finds it and it passes the test.

 ## Last comments
 Please, any doubts just contact me at `marceloadsc@gmail.com` or if you want me to explain and show the suite running directly in my PC, I'll gladly do it in a video call.